PawelK2012/tictactoe/README.md

-# To be updated
+## To be updated

-Tic tac toe game build with React
+Tic Tac Toe game build with React

 This plsroject was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).